 The first generation hybrid dog is known as an F1 - the direct result of breeding 2 purebred dogs of different breeds.
 The second generation is called F2 and is the result of mating 2 F1 dogs.
 And so an F3 puppy is bred from 2 F2 hybrid dogs.

 Purebred dogs have to meet certain standards met by the American Kennel Club and the United Kennel Club.
-For hybrid dogs there is now a registry called the National Hybrid Registry.
+For hybrid dog breeds there is now a registry called the National Hybrid Registry.

 The National Hybrid Dog Registry has been established for dogs with parents who are purebred but not the same breed of dog.
 The NHR feels designer dogs deserve to be registered but both parents must be eligible to be registered in the National Kennel Club.